Connect with us

 Risks

-There are always risks involved with investing, but not understanding how to minimize those risks causes most issues.
+Investing involves risks, but not understanding how to minimize those risks causes most issues.
 The most important thing about options trading is that the risk involved is known and controlled with knowledge.

 Some of the risks include:

-• Taxes – e.g. capital gains tax
+• Taxes – e.g., capital gains tax

 • Commissions – higher than equities